jnicol/tweet-php/README.md

     echo $TweetPHP->get_tweet_list();

-You can also retreive the raw data retrieved from Twitter:
+You can also retreive the raw data received from Twitter:

     $tweet_array = $TweetPHP->get_tweet_array();